A bad smell before your period often stems from hormonal changes affecting vaginal pH and the balance of normal bacteria.

 The Impact of Stress & Lifestyle

 Stress affects hormone levels significantly.
-Elevated cortisol can interfere with estrogen production leading to altered vaginal secretions.
+Elevated cortisol can interfere with normal hormonal patterns and may indirectly influence vaginal secretions.

 Nutritional Influence on Vaginal Odor Before Period

-Balancing diet not only improves overall health but also helps regulate natural body scents including those fluctuating before periods.
+Balancing diet not only improves overall health but may also help regulate natural body scents, including those that fluctuate before periods.

 Treatment Options for Persistent Bad Smell Before Period